richardelchaar/featback/README.md

-# Social Listening Tool: Feature-Based Reddit Analysis
+# Welcome to Featback!
+Your Feature-Based Reddit Product Analysis Tool

-## Welcome to Featback!!

 Featback is a tool designed to help product management teams efficiently gather detailed analysis and granular feedback about specific features of their products.
 Unlike regular sentiment analysis, which often provides only a general sentiment score, Featback dives deeper to understand the drivers behind user emotions.
 Some features may be praised while others draw criticism, and Featback helps uncover these nuances.